xtonousou/ship/README.md

 * Show all active network **interfaces**
 * Show the **driver** used of each active network interface
 * Show the **gateway** of each online interface
-* Show the addresses of each active network interface with or without [CIDR]
+* Show the addresses of each active network interface with or without CIDR notation
  * **IPv4**
  * **IPv6** (*if possible*)
  * **MAC**